 They’re the best suited for city living out of the 3 ‘oodles,’ as they’re natural lapdogs.
 Consider your accommodation before making a decision.

 They also make amazing family pets and are known for being loyal and playful.
-They even make good guard dogs.
+These dog breeds even make good guard dogs.
 But they do need a lot of outdoor space.
 Their Labrador parentage means that they’re incredibly active and need space to run around.
 If you live in a flat or apartment without a garden, a Labradoodle isn’t the best choice for you.

 - Very loving, loyal and great with children.